On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

 In this section, we evaluate the performance of the proposed algorithms, \ac{ssa}, \ac{gsa}, and \ac{lgsa}.
 We also compare their performance with the decoding ordering strategies from \cite{vblast} and \cite{order2}.
 Evaluations are performed for two types of systems: equal-rate and variable-rate.
 In an equal-rate system, all aircraft transmit at the guaranteed rate, $r_G$, of the system, i.e., \mbox{$r_k=r_G, \forall k \in [K]$}, where \mbox{$[K]=\{1,2,\dots,K\}$}.
 This approach allows us to understand the relationship between the transmission rate and the outage probability, $P_{\text{out}}$, and to analyze the range of rates that could be supported in the given geometry-based stochastic channel model.
 Based on these results, we determine the transmission rate range in variable-rate simulations.
-Accordingly, in variable-rate simulations we focus on the relationship between the number of aircraft sharing a non-orthogonal channel, $K$, and $P_{\text{out}}$.
-Finally, we evaluate the computational complexity of the proposed algorithms and compare them to a brute-force approach.
-The results are obtained for a \ac{rec} with $M=64$.
+Accordingly, in the variable-rate simulations, we focus on the relationship between the number of aircraft sharing a non-orthogonal channel, $K$, and $P_{\text{out}}$, \rewone{as well as the impact of the number of antenna elements in the array on $P_{\text{out}}$.} Finally, we evaluate the computational complexity of the proposed algorithms and compare them to a brute-force approach.